Ainul Haque: Dhaka XI

 On 13 May 1972, two days after their match against Mohammedan, Mohun Bagan AC played against "Dhaka XI," the unofficial Bangladesh national team.
 Ainul played in defense alongside Zakaria Pintoo, Abdul Hakim and Nazir Ahmed Chowdhury as the Dhaka side defeated the Indians 1–0 at Dhaka Stadium.

 In August of that year, he traveled to Guwahati, India, with Dhaka XI to take part in the Bordoloi Trophy.
 The team finished as runners-up after losing to East Bengal Club in the final.
 In November 1972, Ainul was part of the Dhaka XI that played two goalless draws against East Bengal Club in Dhaka.
 However, he lost his position in the team before the Bangladesh national team's debut in the 1973 Merdeka Tournament in Malaysia.

 Personal life

 Following retirement, Ainul worked as a security supervisor for a private organization.

-On August 28, 2017, Ainul died at his residence in Jhigatola, Dhaka, after a long battle with lung cancer.
+On August 28, 2017, Ainul died of lung cancer at his residence in Jhigatola, Dhaka, following a long illness.
 Despite receiving financial assistance from BNP Secretary General Mirza Fakhrul Islam Alamgir and his former teammate, Kazi Salahuddin, who was then the president of the Bangladesh Football Federation, he was unable to afford the costly treatment.
 He is survived by his wife and daughter.
 Prime Minister Sheikh Hasina donated 1.5 to 2 million taka to his family after his death.